Peaks of sound velocity in two color dense QCD: quark saturation effects and semishort range correlations: A model of coherent states

-In a dilute matter, we suppose that $|\Phi_{\vk}| \ll 1$ for all levels and the diquark states are dominant.
+In a dilute matter, $|\Phi_{\vk}| \ll 1$ for all levels and the diquark states are dominant.
 In a dense matter, there are both dense and dilute levels in momentum space.
-At low $\vk$, the weight factor is $|\Phi_{\vk}| \gg 1$ with which the octaquark states or filled quark Fermi sea become dominant.
-But levels at sufficiently high $\vk$ have the small weight factors, $|\Phi_{\vk}| \ll 1$, and the Fermi surface behaves like the BCS state.
+At low $\vk$, the octaquark states or filled quark Fermi sea are dominant with $|\Phi_{\vk}| \gg 1$.
+But levels at sufficiently high $\vk$ have the small weight factors, $|\Phi_{\vk}| \ll 1$, leading to a smeared Fermi surface as in the BCS state.